flaming-chameleon/top-100-linux-commands/README.md

 ### 24. **tail**
 Displays the last part of a file.
+- Print  the  last  10  lines of each FILE to standard output.
+With more than one FILE, precede each with a header giving the file name
 ```bash
 # Display the last 10 lines of a file
 tail filename.txt